Overland-DX/simple-utc-clock-plugin/README.md

 It retrieves the time and date from the user's device.

 Installation instructions:
-Place the file "klient-klokke-utc.js" and the folder "klient-klokke-utc" with its contents in the plugin folder on the server and restart.
+Place the file "klient-klokke-utc.js" and the folder "klient-klokke-utc" with its contents in the plugin folder on the server and restart the server.

 Log in to the admin panel and activate the plugin.